Key Takeaways:

 This step involves mapping the key stakeholders involved in your incubator and developing a governance structure to ensure effective decision-making and accountability.
 This includes identifying the roles and responsibilities of different stakeholders (e.g. the management team, the innovation team, and the incubator's external partners).

-Step 8: Building a tangible and actionable roadmap
+Step 8: Build an actionable roadmap

 This step involves creating a detailed roadmap with a set timeline for the incubation process and a pilot stage to test the strategy before scaling it.